 The Academy takes advice and guidance from the school nurse and other medical professionals as required.
 The Academy also encourages self- administration of medication when possible.
-Contact details for our lead first aider can be requested from Mr Godfree Assistant Principal and line manager for first aid or direct via; first.aid@paigntonacademy.org.
+Contact details for our School Nurse can be requested from Matt Godfree.

 This Academy is an inclusive community that supports and welcomes pupils with medical conditions.